 WOSCOPS Trial Summary

-The authors of the WOSCOPS trial concluded that treatment with pravastatin significantly reduced the incidence of MI and death from CV causes without adversely affecting the risk of death from noncardiovascular causes in men with moderate hypercholesterolemia and no history of MI.
+Overall, the results of the WOSCOPS trial demonstrated that treatment with pravastatin significantly reduced the incidence of myocardial infarction and death from cardiovascular causes without adversely affecting the risk of death from noncardiovascular causes.
+These findings highlighted the potential benefits of pravastatin for men with moderate hypercholesterolemia and no history of myocardial infarction, thus marking a significant advance in our understanding of primary prevention strategies for cardiovascular disease.